AucaCoyan/blog/src/content/blog/rust.md

 - [No Boilerplate](https://www.youtube.com/playlist?list=PLZaoyhMXgBzoM9bfb5pyUOT3zjnaDdSEP) has an amazing playlist explaining concepts from the beginning and getting you excited to learn rust.
 You can't stop binge watching!
 - [This other post by Brandon Smith](https://www.brandons.me/blog/why-rust-strings-seem-hard) talks about strings in rust.
 For devs coming from every popular languages except C or C++, `strings` are easy to work with.
 By comparison, strings in rust are a tough cookie.
 - [The book has a good summary on collections (vectors, lists, maps, etc)](https://doc.rust-lang.org/std/collections/index.html)
-- [This video from Let's get Rusty does an amazing job on Rust databases](https://www.youtube.com/watch?v=FW4oUXHly8c), please watch it before starting your project if you have the minimal need of a db.
 - A good alternative to the Rust Book is the [Learning Rust page](https://learning-rust.github.io/docs/).
 - If you want to start with tokio (and you should, because it's used _everywhere_) you can peek at [this recommendations](https://youtu.be/ycMiMDHopNc?t=4993)
 - For idioms, design patterns, and anti-patterns it's good [to check this book](https://rust-unofficial.github.io/patterns/intro.html) by the `rust-unofficial` organization.